Healthy Items Food Banks Always Need

 • Take $5 of your grocery money and buy staples for a local food bank.

 • Cut the coffee.
-If you buy drinks or lunch out, cut one a week and use that money buy food for the food bank.
+If you buy drinks or lunch out, cut one a week and use that money to buy food for the food bank.

 • “Buy an extra.”
 Buy an extra box of pasta, peanut butter, tuna fish, cereal, etc. and donate it.